Can a Couple with Different Care Needs Live Together in Independent or Assisted Living?

 Older couple holding hands in residential facility.

 It’s important to plan for the eventuality of differing health needs in the future.
-Also, the earlier that couples start planning and thinking about these concerns, the better.
+The earlier that couples start planning and thinking about these concerns, the better.
 Medical emergencies have a way of clarifying your needs, but in a manner that forces you to make a change.
 Since that change can be very time-sensitive, you may face limited options rather than a range of choices.

 Choosing assisted or independent living as a couple